akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Between us?”
 Sir Guy laughed.
 “You think you can fight me?
 The shadow?
 The scholar?”

-“I think,” Godfrey said, drawing his sword, “that I can try.”
+“Let us,” Godfrey said, drawing his sword, “find out.”

 ---